-The background-size is the Css property which specifies the size of background image.
+The CSS background-size property specifies the size of background image.
 The image can be stretched in order to fill the whole element or it can has particular size.
-To use it you need to set background-image property.
+The background-size is used in conjunction with the background-image property.

 Values of the background-size property